How to Make Outdoor Fitness Classes Part of Your Gym’s Offerings

 Once you’ve laid the foundations of your outdoor class, it’s time to get them integrated into your schedule.

-Using your gym booking software, add in as much information as possible, such as the trainer, location, the time and length of the session, and a description of the type of workout it will be and who it’s ideal for.
+Using your fitness class scheduling software, add in as much information as possible, such as the trainer, location, the time and length of the session, and a description of the type of workout it will be and who it’s ideal for.

 This will help members see which outdoor gym session is best for them.